Villanova-AI/villanova_developers/docs/villanova10/tutorials/devops/tls-with-cert-mgr.md

 kubectl describe secret/entando-tls-secret -n YOUR-NAMESPACE
 ```

-## Activate TLS in the Entando App
+## Activate TLS in the Villanova App
-Configure the Entando Application to use TLS now that the new secret is available.
+Configure the Villanova Application to use TLS now that the new secret is available.

 1. Edit the `entando-operator-config` ConfigMap and set the following property:
 ``` yaml
 data:
   entando.tls.secret.name: entando-tls-secret
 ```
-> *Tip:* For a new Entando installation, the following steps (steps 2+) can be skipped.
+> *Tip:* For a new Villanova installation, the following steps (steps 2+) can be skipped.
 The operator will apply the TLS changes as part of the regular install process.

 2. Two environment variables need to be updated when switching from a non-TLS configuration to a TLS configuration.
-Edit the `EntandoApp` custom resource and add the following environment variables with the correct values:
+Edit the `VillanovaApp` custom resource and add the following environment variables with the correct values:
 ``` yaml
   environmentVariables:
     - name: KEYCLOAK_AUTH_URL